-Home » Learn » Share Market » Notional value vs. market value
+Home » Learn » Share Market » Difference between notional value and market value.

 The notional value represents an instrument’s theoretical value based on its T&C, while the market value reflects the actual price at which it can be traded.